PUSHING / STICKY HANDS

-We spend a lot of time practicing these touch sensitivity drills.
-It is time very well spent.
-They greatly improve reactions, teach a great deal about sensing balance, allow us to get used to physical contact without creating a great risk of injury, and train us to sense where an opponent’s strength is and then work around it following a path of least resistance.
+We spend a lot of time practicing these touch sensitivity drills and it is time very well spent.
+They greatly improve reactions, teach a great deal about sensing balance, allow us to get used to physical contact without creating a great risk of injury and train us to sense where an opponent’s strength is and then work around it following a path of least resistance.

 - Fixed step pushing hands

 Feet are kept firmly rooted to the floor; each partner tries to upset their opponent’s balance so as to dislodge their feet from the floor (uproot them); no striking is employed, only pushing, pulling, levering etc.